Trung28899/NodeJS-Session-Cookie/README.txt

             Cookie

     2. Setting Cookie Configs:
-        - Code in 4th Commit
+        - Forgot to commit this code, see video 236 (not really important)
         - See controllers/auth.js for how to set Cookie Configs
         - Note that often time we won't set cookie manually like this, this is just a demonstration for understanding the basic

     3. Setting and Using Basic Session:
-        - Code in 5th Commit
+        - Code in 4th Commit
         - See note for what is session above
         - How to set up session see in app.js
         - How to set and use cookie variable in ./controllers/auth.js

+    4. Using MongoDB to store session:
+        - Code in 5th Commit
+        - See app.js for how to set up configurations +, see store constant and middleware to set up session
+        - Now we hit login in the /login route, we'll have a record in mongodb under shop, under session collection

 IV.
 Other Notes:
     What's in this module ?
         - What is Cookies ?